nbrownie1990/nbrownie1990/README.md

 My next Steps:

- - Eat-Sleep-Code&Learn-Repeat (work on own projects, train with <a href="https://www.codewars.com/"> codewars</a>, watch tutorials without getting into tutorial-hell)
- - Get a job as a software-developer!
+ - Learn a lot and master new challenges as a junior developer at Otto GmbH & Co KG! 🙌
- - ...

 </div></td></table>